ritazh/devopsfun/_posts/2015-12-21-deploying-app.md

 {% endhighlight %}

 ### Add SSH Key
-Before you can push anything to remote git, you have to first add the private key you have created for deploying apps to Dokku:
+Before you can push anything to remote git, you have to first add the *private key* of the key pair you created for deploying apps to Dokku in the previous module.
+For example, ~/.ssh/dokkuapps, not the key pair created for ssh into the Dokku instance.

 {% highlight bash %}
 ssh-add <your-dokku-deploy-private-key>
 {% endhighlight %}

 #### Adding SSH Key from Windows
-If you are using Windows, run the following commands from an elevated Command Prompt (right click, select 'Run as Administrator'):
+If you are using Windows, run the following commands from Git Bash to add the *private key* of the key pair you created for deploying apps to Dokku in the previous module.
+For example, `~\.ssh\dokkuapps`, not the key pair created for ssh into the Dokku instance.

 {% highlight bash %}
 cd path-to-Git/bin
 # for example C:\Program Files\Git\bin